-Body positivity, a term we have all come across a several times living in the times we are.
-Still, how many of us actually know what it means?
+Body positivity, a term we have all come across a several times living in the times we are and that a few claim to practice body positivity.
+Still, how many of us actually know what it means to feel good with one’s body?

 Body positivity is the very act of accepting your own body, and the bodies of others regardless of their looks.
-It teaches us to dismantle the thoughts about which body type is “ideal” and encourages us to appreciate every body type, shape and size.
+It teaches us to dismantle the thoughts about which body type is “ideal” and encourages us to appreciate one’s body type, shape and size, including everyone else’s too!

 We often look at other people and dream about looking like them – having that thin waist line, toned arms and legs, etc. However, body positivity helps us better ourselves based on our own version of ‘self’ and most importantly, it is about not telling others how they should look – which most of us tend to do, subconsciously.
 It encourages self love and acceptance.

 This encompasses people of all genders, race, age, weight, height and everything in between.
-NOBODY is exempt in the Body Positivity movement.
-It envisions a world where everyone is comfortable in their own skin and no one discriminates against each other.
+NOBODY is exempt from its participation, everyone can practice body positivity.
+It envisions a world where everyone is comfortable and feel good in their own skin and no one discriminates against each other.

 So how can we start being more body positive?